Electric Vehicle-Ready Parking 101

 Tim Minezaki, Cassidee Kido, and Ed Pike, Electric Vehicle Infrastructure Cost Analysis Report for Peninsula Clean Energy (PCE) & Silicon Valley Clean Energy (SVCE), Energy Solutions, November 20, 2019, https://bayareareachcodes.org/wp-content/uploads/2020/03/PCE_SCVE-EV-Infrastructure-Report-2019.11.05.pdf.

-The state Department of Labor and Industry’s Construction Codes and Licensing Division administers the building code in partnership with the local government.
+The Construction Codes and Licensing Division of the Minnesota Department of Labor and Industry (DLI) administers the building code in partnership with local governments.
 While the department regularly updates the code, the legislature can also amend it by creating new regulations or changing how the existing codes apply within Minnesota.

-Local governments can enforce zoning ordinances to ensure that new construction in their jurisdiction meets the anticipated needs of users.
-While the local zoning ordinances can influence development in many ways, including determining permitted land uses, setting minimum requirements for construction, and setting safety and signage requirements, they cannot supersede the Minnesota building code.
-The Minnesota building code currently does not cover electric vehicle readiness.
+Cities can also leverage their unique position to accelerate EV infrastructure build-out and ensure long-term savings by optimizing commercial parking requirements and parking area designs through zoning ordinances.
+While local zoning ordinances can influence development in many ways, including determining permitted land uses, setting minimum requirements for construction, and setting safety and signage requirements, they cannot supersede the Minnesota building code.

 Accessibility considerations

-Incorporating electric vehicle infrastructure benefits many different users, including but not limited to residents, employees, and tourists.
+Incorporating EV infrastructure benefits many different users, such as residents, employees, and tourists.

-Publicly accessible electric vehicle charging at city centers, shopping plazas, and parking ramps can provide tourists and residents with convenient vehicle charging locations in these high-traffic areas.
-This can attract tourists and elevate cities and towns to electric vehicle road trip destinations.
-The City of Red Wing, Minnesota, installed a free public-facing fast charger to cater to tourists.
+In the meantime, adding chargers at workplaces and public spaces will enable residents without access to at-home charging to pursue EV adoption.
+Further, publicly accessible EV charging at city centers, shopping plazas, and parking ramps can provide tourists and residents with convenient vehicle charging locations in these high-traffic areas.
+This can elevate cities and towns to EV road trip destinations.

 Downloadable fact sheets